 I love using a daily tracker when I’m trying something new.
 If you think that might help you too, then I have a fun and free printable tracker for accountability and a way to track your progress with hand lettering.
-Just sign up for my email and you’ll get access to the printable immediately.
+Just sign up for my email and you’ll get access to the printable through the vault.

 #4 Join a hand lettering challenge